Advancing a Pipeline of Targeted Precision Oncology Therapeutics

 By focusing on these three well-characterized patient populations, we believe that we will have a more efficient development path with a greater likelihood of success.
 Due to advancements in genomic profiling and relationships with our collaborating precision medicine cancer centers and leading research institutions, we have established and continue to develop a deep expertise and understanding of specific oncogenic drivers.

 Kinnate has a broad pipeline with multiple programs targeting validated oncogenic drivers.
-Our lead program, KIN-2787 is currently in clinical trials and is focused on cancers that are driven by specific oncogenic alterations in the BRAF kinase gene not served by approved therapies.
-We are also advancing our preclinical FGFR program (KIN-3248) targeting a significant unmet need of resistance to current FGFR inhibitors as well as a number of other small molecule development programs, including a Cyclin-Dependent Kinase 12 (CDK12) inhibitor.
-To help advance these programs, Kinnate is working with leaders at experienced precision medicine cancer centers including Massachusetts General Hospital Cancer Center and the UC San Diego Moores Cancer Center.
+Our lead program, KIN-2787, is currently being studied in a phase 1 clinical trial and is focused on cancers that are driven by specific oncogenic alterations in the BRAF kinase gene not served by approved therapies.
+Our FGFR program (KIN-3248), which is also currently being studied in a phase 1 clinical trial, targets a significant unmet need of resistance to current FGFR inhibitors.
+We are also advancing a number of other small molecule development programs, including a Cyclin-Dependent Kinase 12 (CDK12) inhibitor.
+To help progress these programs, Kinnate is working with leaders at experienced precision medicine cancer centers including Massachusetts General Hospital Cancer Center and the UC San Diego Moores Cancer Center.

 A Focused Pipeline Portfolio

 We have developed a proprietary kinase inhibitor portfolio of small molecule candidates targeting genomically defined cancers.